A year (plus a couple of months) in review

 BARD Google Search, chat free

-Bing Microsoft Search, chat free
+Bing :simple-microsoft: Microsoft Search, chat free

 ChatGPT OpenAI Chat free, subscription